Amirhosein2c/Jetson_PiV2Cam_recorder/README.md

 # jetson_picam_recorder
-simple python script to capture and save a video on board.
+A simple python script for capturing and saving a video on-board.